Living Document

 Minimum Wage — FWC Annual Review

 The Fair Work Commission conducts its Annual Wage Review each financial year, typically announcing the new national minimum wage in June for effect from 1 July.
-The FY2025-26 minimum wage is $24.10 per hour ($915.90 per week).
-The FY2026-27 rate will be determined by the FWC's mid-2026 decision.
+The FWC's 2 June 2026 decision lifted the national minimum wage from $24.95 to $26.44 per hour ($1,004.90 per week), effective 1 July 2026, alongside a 4.75% award wage increase.

 Impact on Take-Home Pay